alto-wg/draft-alto-pv/introduction.md

   and the real optimal total rate is 100 Mbps.

-Clearly, with more accurate and fine-grained information, the application can gain a better prediction of its traffic and may orchestrate its own resources accordingly.
+Clearly, with more accurate and fine-grained information, the application can gain a better prediction of its traffic and may orchestrate its resources accordingly.
 However, to provide such information, the network needs to expose more details beyond the simple cost map abstraction.
 In particular: